doombubbles/bg3-mods/README.md

 ### Barbarian

 - Implemented the OneDnD mechanic of regaining 1 expended Rage charge on a Short Rest.
-- At Level 1 also gains Unarmed Offense - When holding nothing in your hands, your Unarmed Attacks do between 1d4 and 1d12 damage based on Barbarian level.
+- At Level 1 gains Unarmed Offense - When holding nothing in your hands, your Unarmed Attacks do between 1d4 and 1d12 damage based on Barbarian level.
+- At Level 6 gains Improved Unarmed Offense - Your unarmed attacks deal additional damage equal to your Constitution modifier.

 #### Berserker